carbon-design-system/carbon/src/components/tooltip/README.md

 ### Definition tooltip

-This tooltip variation does not use any JavaScript and should be used to define a word.
-For anything more advanced please use the main variation.
+This tooltip variation is for regular use case of tooltip, e.g. giving the user more text information about something, like defining a word.
+This works better than interactive tooltip in regular use cases because info icon used in interactive tooltip gets really busy when it’s used several times on a page.
+This tooltip variation does not use any JavaScript.
+If there are actions a user can take in the tooltip (e.g. a link or a button), use the main variation.

 | Selector                           | Description                                           |
 | ---------------------------------- | ----------------------------------------------------- |